RahanBenabid/Weather-App/README.md

 ```

 Go to http://localhost:5500 in your browser, and you should be able to see the index page, now simply write a country name in the input.

+> for the app to work, you need to have your redis server running in the background